Case Study: An Arizona Medical Transcription Services Company

 When an Arizona medical transcription service owner (MTSO) signed three new clients, things got a little hectic at the office.
-She was ecstatic about the new business and the growth opportunities it provided, but in order to meet these new demands, she would have to increase the size of her dictation system, have interfaces built, and recruit, hire and train new employees.
+As a business owner, she was ecstatic about the new business and the growth opportunities it provided, but in order to meet these new demands, she would have to increase the size of her dictation system, have interfaces built, and recruit, hire and train new employees.
 She was going to incur meaningful start-up costs and her on-going expenses (mainly payroll and taxes) were going to increase tremendously.
 Meanwhile, it would be many weeks before her new clients would pay her for her work.

 The president was now faced with a dilemma, despite her anticipated business growth.
 Instead of immediately launching into her new contracts, she would first need to spend the next couple of weeks looking for capital.
 This way she would be completely prepared to meet the demands of her new clients.
 Having already exhausted her ability to borrow from the bank, she instead went to a medical transcription accounts receivable factor for the money she desired.
 With the ability to use the receivables from her new clients as collateral, she would be able to quickly secure the cash needed to meet the expectations of these new clients.